How To Build a Nourishing Morning and Evening Routine That Works For You

 Once you’ve mapped out when to start your morning or evening routine, make a note of it in your daily schedule and set an alarm to help prompt you into starting it.

-4 | Track progress
+5 | Track progress with a planner

-Gain the motivation you need to keep going with your morning and evening routines by writing them down on a piece of paper and keeping them next to your bed.
+So keep track of your morning and evening routine, and stay accountable by writing your rituals down on a piece of paper along with the timings and keeping this next to your bed.

 Final Thoughts